rajatkb/Conference-Notify/.github/ISSUE_TEMPLATE/pull_request.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] My changes does not break the current system and it passes all the current test cases.

 ## Screenshots